omegazero23/omegazero23/README.md

 - 👋 Hi, I’m @omegazero23
--i interested the IA with python and the mobile development with kotlin -i'm a computer systems engineering 💻
+-i interested the IA and software development
+-i'm a computer systems engineering 💻

 <!---